-Trustees are nominated by participating employers, or employees and pensioners of participating employers.
-This ensures detailed knowledge of the participating employers is available to the board, which is useful for interpreting and understanding advice on employer covenant strength, subject to managing conflicts of interest.
-The Trustees' combined knowledge and understanding is also enhanced by the support of the Funds Office.
-The Funds Chief Executive is a Chartered Accountant with 10 years' experience in life insurance and 15 years' experience in the pension industry, the Funds Accountant is also a Chartered Accountant with 24 years' experience in the pension industry, and the Pension Administration Manager has a CII Diploma and 33 years' experience in the pension industry.
+The Trustee Directors' combined knowledge and understanding is enhanced by the support of the Funds Office whose employees include a Chief Executive who is a Chartered Accountant with 9 years' experience in life insurance and 16 years' experience in the pension industry, a Funds Accountant who is also a Chartered Accountant and has 25 years' experience in the pension industry, and a Pension Administration Manager who has a CII Diploma and 34 years' experience in the pension industry.

-The Trustees also have ready access to actuarial advice from the Government Actuary's Department, investment advice from LCP and legal advice from Mayer Brown International.
-The actuarial and legal advisers attend each Trustee board meeting, and the investment adviser attends each Investment Committee meeting.
-This independent professional support further enhances the combined knowledge that enables the Trustees to properly exercise their functions.
+The Trustee Directors also have access to actuarial advice from the Government Actuary's Department, investment advice from LCP and legal advice from Mayer Brown International.
+The actuarial and legal advisers normally attend each Trustee meeting, and the investment adviser attends each Investment Committee meeting.
+This independent professional support further enhances the combined knowledge that enables the Trustee Directors to properly exercise their functions.

-6. APPOINTMENT OF TRUSTEES
+6. APPOINTMENT OF TRUSTEE DIRECTORS